rajkorde/weekend_agent/README.md

    - City
    - Email
    - Interests
+   Currently, it just reads from a config file.
 2. Find events in your city
-3. Filter for upcoming weekend events
+3. Filter for upcoming weekend events using AI
 4. Rank events based on your interests using AI
 5. Send you an email with the top recommendations